openharmony/ark_runtime_core/docs/design-of-interpreter.md

 1. Interpreter should run no slower than state of the art interpreters.
 1. Interpreter should be portable enough to run on targets from IoT devices to high-end mobile phones.
-1. Interpreter should not create extra preassure on the host system.
+1. Interpreter should not create extra pressure on the host system.

 ### Key Design Decisions